stargatedaw/stargate/docs/troubleshooting/linux_install.md

 `_stargate_home` next to it.
 Note that the Linux AppImage can be installed alongside a Windows portable install and a MacOS app bundle at the same time to create a (nearly) universal DAW flash drive.

+## Fedora/CentOS/RHEL/Rocky/Alma/etc... issues
+### 'Could not display...'
+'There is no application installed for appimage...'
+`chmod +x ...` does not seem to fix this reliably.
+But you can right-click on the binary:
+- properties
+- permissions
+- allow executing file as program

+However, if the file is on a file system that does not support POSIX file permissions, such as a FAT32 flash drive, this will not work until you copy the file to an ext4, xfs, etc... file system.

+### Unable to find shared libraries, window does not start
+This has been seen as a result of selinux in RHEL8 and it's clones.
+The `LD_LIBRARY_PATH` environment variable is being stripped away by SELinux.
+Either disable SELinux or update your policy to not do that.

 ## Adding the AppImage to the start menu
 If you wish to add the Stargate DAW AppImage to the start menu, there is